-A Lafayette native, Hope can often be sighted enjoying local music and arts festivals when she’s not at home with her cat, Pickles.
+A Lafayette native, Hope can often be sighted enjoying local music and arts festivals when she’s not at home with her cat, Pickles and dog, Peach.
 She enjoys performing music, sewing, and relishing her husband's exceptional cooking.

 Academic Advising and Curriculum Initiatives

 Education: Ph.D.
 Indiana University; M.A.
 Bowling Green State University; B.S.
 Ball State University

 Alyssa Powers had worked in higher education for over a decade prior to coming to the Office of Academic Programs in 2021.
 In her current role, Alyssa enjoys helping students from all majors in the College of Agriculture achieve academic success.
 She also advises pre-veterinary medicine students who have not yet selected a major.
 Alyssa has conducted research on developing a successful college student identity as a first-generation college student as well as student mental health.
 Previously, she was an environmental education promoter on the east coast, west coast, and in Central America (through the Peace Corps).
 She is especially enthusiastic about supporting first-generation college students, and enjoys her current role at Purdue where she can collaborate with students to ensure their success throughout their time here.
 One piece of advice she gives students is, "Don’t be afraid to ask for help—there are a lot of people here to support you!"

 Career Services and College of Agriculture Scholarships